 It used to be that a manicure and pedicure were only luxuries for the rich.
 These days, however, the cost is low enough that nearly anyone can afford a weekly date with their favorite nail technician.
 Opening a salon does require specific training—either your own or your employees’.
 However, considering the fact that the training could be as simple as learning how to handle nail care in order to open or work in an manicure/pedicure only salon—or as elaborate as learning hair styling, massage, waxing, and many other high-end procedures for a more spa-like salon.
 Salons can fit whatever needs a particular community might have.

-Almost 10 years later he has built his business even beyond his own expectations and is widely regarded as one of the best photographers in our are.
-He’s a testament how a small business idea can thrive in a small town.
+Almost 10 years later, he has built his business even beyond his own expectations, and is widely regarded as one of the best photographers in our area.
+He’s a testament to how a small business idea can thrive in a small town.

 Tired of seeing so many electricians take shortcuts and put families at risk, Jason Shadowens decided to do something different.
 Wanting to have control of his business and not have to abide by the rules of local unions, he setup his own shop, Electrical Detectives, and never looked back.